yiremorlans/db-template/README.md

 //3.
 Declare variables

+//----From root, init local git repo and commit

 //7.
 Create gitignore file and push to github

 //4.
 Connect to MongoDB - add connection string to .env file